packit/packit.dev/content/docs/guide.md

 ### Via Fedora COPR

-You can also help us test the latest development snapshot by installing packit built from the master branch in Copr:
+You can also help us test the latest development snapshot by installing packit built from the main branch in Copr:

     $ sudo dnf copr enable packit/packit-master
     $ sudo dnf install packit